x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/faq.md

 For more detail, see [Create a public folder](create-public-folders.md).

-## In previous versions of Exchange, for each mailbox database there was an option to specify its public folder database.
-How will this work in Exchange 2016?
+## In Exchange 2010 there was an option for each mailbox database to specify its public folder database.
+How does this work now?

-There is no database-level setting in Exchange 2016.
-Exchange 2016 has a mailbox-level ability to specify the public folder mailbox, but by default Exchange auto-calculates the per-user hierarchy mailbox.
+There's no longer a database-level setting.
+Instead, Exchange has a mailbox-level ability to specify the public folder mailbox, but by default Exchange auto-calculates the per-user hierarchy mailbox.

-## How are public folder metric tools being used in Exchange 2016?
+## How are public folder metric tools being used in Exchange?

-In Exchange 2016, you can use [Get-PublicFolderStatistics](http://technet.microsoft.com/library/6b435b2e-749f-47fd-9a20-9a7edaed96fb.aspx) and [Get-PublicFolderItemStatistics](http://technet.microsoft.com/library/b978c72d-6c0d-428f-a4ea-b17e39aef408.aspx) cmdlets to get public folder metrics data.
-This is the same solution that we had in Exchange 2013 and Exchange 2010, so nothing has changed here.
+You can use [Get-PublicFolderStatistics](http://technet.microsoft.com/library/6b435b2e-749f-47fd-9a20-9a7edaed96fb.aspx) and [Get-PublicFolderItemStatistics](http://technet.microsoft.com/library/b978c72d-6c0d-428f-a4ea-b17e39aef408.aspx) cmdlets to get public folder metrics data.
+This same solution hase been available since Exchange 2010, so nothing has changed here.
 Public folders don't require additional reporting add-ons.

 ## Can public folders distinguish between internal versus third-party access to public folders?

-In Exchange 2016, public folder permissions are managed by using Role Based Access Control (RBAC).
-Access control lists (ACLs) aren't used in Exchange 2016.
+Starting in Exchange 2013, public folder permissions are managed by using role-based access control (RBAC); access control lists (ACLs) no longer used.
 You can use [Get-PublicFolderStatistics](http://technet.microsoft.com/library/6b435b2e-749f-47fd-9a20-9a7edaed96fb.aspx) and [Get-PublicFolderItemStatistics](http://technet.microsoft.com/library/b978c72d-6c0d-428f-a4ea-b17e39aef408.aspx) cmdlets to keep track of accounts that are performing administrative tasks and then audit access accordingly.
 To learn more about RBAC, see [Understanding Role Based Access Control](http://technet.microsoft.com/library/fd268867-2ae5-441b-8103-7a7583eb2bbe.aspx).

 ## Does mailbox audit logging work against public folders?